saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 ### Upload Files with the REST API

-Below are some examples of how to use the Sauce Labs REST API to upload your mobile file to Sauce Storage.
-If you do not have a file to test, consider using the [Sauce Labs Swag Labs sample app](https://github.com/saucelabs/sample-app-mobile) for validating this process.
+Below are some examples of how to use the [Sauce Labs REST API](/dev/api/storage) to upload your files to Sauce Storage.

 #### REST API Authentication